3. Course Design in Modern Higher Education: A New Approach

 - Obstacles are rigid thinking and no realistic targets;

-- Reformulation and helpful structuring of the relevant information is necessary;
+- Reformulation and helpful structuring of the relevant information are necessary;

 - Use of visualisation.